LJ-Luka/Data_Professional_Analysis/Data_Professionals_Survey_Analysis.md

 ## The Question

 For aspiring data professionals, the path forward is murky.
 How hard is it really to break in?
 Does a PhD guarantee higher pay?
 Which programming languages matter most?
-And perhaps most importantly—are people in this field actually happy?
+And perhaps most importantly, are people in this field actually happy?

 This analysis surveys 612 data professionals across six continents to answer these questions and uncover what it truly takes to build a career in data.